Bulletproof vest: First World War

-The British army medical services calculated towards the end of the War, that three quarters of all battle injuries could have been prevented if an effective armor had been issued.
+The British army medical services calculated towards the end of the War that three quarters of all battle injuries could have been prevented if an effective armor had been issued.

 The French experimented with steel visors attached to the Adrian helmet and 'abdominal armor' designed by General Adrian, in addition to shoulder "epaulets" to protect from falling debris and darts.
 These failed to be practical, because they severely impeded the soldier's mobility.
-The Germans officially issued body armor in the shape of nickel and silicon armor plates that was called sappenpanzer (nicknamed 'Lobster armor') from late 1916.
+The Germans officially issued body armor in the form of nickel and silicon steel armor plates that was called Sappenpanzer (nicknamed 'Lobster armor') from late 1916.
 These were similarly too heavy to be practical for the rank-and-file, but were used by static units, such as sentries and occasionally machine-gunners.
 An improved version, the Infanterie-Panzer, was introduced in 1918, with hooks for equipment.

 The United States developed several types of body armor, including the chrome nickel steel Brewster Body Shield, which consisted of a breastplate and a headpiece and could withstand Lewis Gun bullets at 2700 ft/s, but was clumsy and heavy at 40 lb.
 A scaled waistcoat of overlapping steel scales fixed to a leather lining was also designed; this armor weighed 11 lb, fit close to the body, and was considered more comfortable.

+Interwar period

 During the late 1920s through the early 1930s, gunmen from criminal gangs in the United States began wearing less-expensive vests made from thick layers of cotton padding and cloth.
 These early vests could absorb the impact of handgun rounds such as .22 Long Rifle, .25 ACP, .32 S&W Long, .32 S&W, .380 ACP, .38 Special and .45 ACP traveling at speeds of up to 300 m/s.
 To overcome these vests, law enforcement agents began using the newer and more powerful .38 Super, and later the .357 Magnum cartridge.

+Meanwhile, the Dunrite Bulletproof Vest, produced by Detective Publishing Company Chicago, was used by some members of law enforcement.
+The vest itself was made of wool, but its protection came from 15 lb of metal.

+Vests of that sort were often stolen or obtained in other ways by gangsters (Such as originals or copies being sold directly to them in secret).
+One Dunrite Bullet Bullerproof Vest was found in the back of Bonnie and Clyde's car.